Interpretive dance

 Interpretive dance is a family of modern dance styles that began around 1900 with Isadora Duncan.
-It used classical concert music but marked a departure from traditional concert dance.
-It seeks to translate human emotions, conditions, situations or fantasies into movement and dramatic expression, or else adapts traditional ethnic movements into more modern expressions.
+It used classical concert music but marked a departure from traditional concert dance, as a rebellion against the strict rules of classical ballet.
+It seeks to translate human emotions, conditions, situations or fantasies into movement and dramatic expression, as opposed to following a specific dance style or telling a linear story.
+It may also adapt traditional ethnic movements into more modern expressions.